asherp/hourly/docs/index.md

 The git repo for hourly has a custom configuration that allows us to embed the work hours as a graph in the mkdocs site.

-If we run hourly from its own git repo, the graph div gets stored in `docs/hourly-work.html`.
+If we run `hourly-report` from its own git repo, the graph div gets stored in `docs/hourly-work.html`.

 The graph is embedded using the [markdown-include](https://github.com/cmacmackin/markdown-include) extension in `mkdocs.yml`.